quii/learn-go-with-tests/math.md

 FAIL	github.com/gypsydave5/learn-go-with-tests/math/v8/clockface	0.007s
 ```

-Cool, well we'd better start building some other clockhands, Much in the same
+We'd better start building some other clockhands, Much in the same way as we
-way as we produced the tests for the second hand, we can iterate to produce the
+produced the tests for the second hand, we can iterate to produce the following
-following set of tests.
-Again we'll comment out our acceptance test while we get
+set of tests.
+Again we'll comment out our acceptance test while we get this
-this working:
+working:

 ```go
 func TestMinutesInRadians(t *testing.T) {